moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 When initiating a media session, both the sender and receiver should be able to negotiate the codecs, bitrates and other media details based on capabilities and preferences.

+## Support a range of Latencies

+TODO: confirm requirements for latency

+{{I-D.draft-ietf-mops-streaming-opcons}} describes these latency requirements for streaming media.

+- ultra low-latency (less than 1 second)
+- low-latency live (less than 10 seconds)
+- non-low-latency live (10 seconds to a few minutes)
+- on-demand (hours or more)

+## Support Lossless and Lossy Media Transport

+TODO: confirm scope of this draft to describe lossless media transport, lossy media transport, or both lossless and lossy transport.

 ## Flow Directionality